 Keep the flavor but cut the calories for game day.

 - Breaded and baked chicken tenders tossed in hot sauce: A tasty alternative to the standard deep-fried chicken wings that gives you that Buffalo-wing taste you love.
 (Find the recipe at this link.)
 Pair them with low-fat blue cheese and lots of crunchy vegetables.
+These Oven-Baked Buffalo Cauliflower Bites also deliver that buffalo taste in veggie form.

 - Chunky vegetable-packed guacamole with baked chips (see recipe below): By making your own chips you get the same crunchy flavor, without all of the saturated fat of regular tortilla chips.
 The guacamole is rich in heart-healthy unsaturated fats; add lots of veggies like corn, tomatoes and sweet onion and you have a winning team.